UniversalTourist/R-LadiesIstanbul/20170930_RForbeginners.md

 [1] "hello"
 ```

-- Choose an element from lists
+- Select an element from lists

 ```r
 myList[1]